Local Average and Marginal Treatment Effects with a Misclassified Treatment: Nonparametric Identification Results

 These bounds are pointwise sharp. \end{proposition} In Appendix \ref{proofprop1}, we provide two different specifications for the relationship between the decision to misreport $\varepsilon$ and the unobserved heterogeneity $V$ that achieve the above bounds on $P(z)$.
-However, these bounds are not necessarily \textit{functionally sharp} in the language of \cite{Mourifie2020}, as taking the difference of the bounds for $P(z)$ and $P(z')$ will not necessarily yield the tightest bounds for the difference $P(z)-P(z')$.
+However, these bounds are not necessarily \textit{functionally sharp} in the language of \citet{Mourifie2020}, as taking the difference of the bounds for $P(z)$ and $P(z')$ will not necessarily yield the tightest bounds for the difference $P(z)-P(z')$.
 We show this in Subsection \ref{anabounds} below.
-Intuitively, note that the pointwise bounds on $P(z)$ in Proposition \ref{prop1} are derived using only information from the first stage equation.
-We are going to use information from the second stage equation to tighten the bounds on $P(z)-P(z')$.
+Intuitively, note that the pointwise bounds on $P(z)$ in Proposition \ref{prop1} are derived using only information from the first stage equation, namely the fact that the cdfs $F_{V\vert \varepsilon=1}(P(z))$ and $F_{V\vert \varepsilon=0}(P(z))$ lie between 0 and 1.
+We are going to use the monotonicity of the cdfs $F_{V\vert \varepsilon=0}$ and $F_{V\vert \varepsilon=1}$ and information from the second stage equation to tighten the bounds on $P(z)-P(z')$.